 - CXFS NFS edge-serving from CXFS client-only nodes in a two-node active/active HA cluster.
-See "CXFSTM NFS Edge-Serving Failover Example" on page 4. - DMF in a two-node active/passive HA cluster.
-See "DMF Failover Example" on page 6.
+See "CXFSTM NFS Edge-Serving Failover" on page 4. - DMF in a two-node active/passive HA cluster (which can optionally include COPAN MAID shelves).
+See "DMF Failover" on page 7. - COPAN MAID shelves in an active/active HA cluster that consists of two parallel data mover nodes.
+See "COPAN MAID OpenVault Client HA Service for Mover Nodes" on page 8.